Earnest-Williams/Roguelike_Thing/docs/mob-combat-system.md

 Each stage snapshot is pushed into per-actor ring buffers (`actor.logs.attack/status`), mirrored in the developer inspection panel (`showAttackDebug`), and stored on the context for save/load inspection.
 This makes it easy to trace combat math while iterating on new content.

+For day-to-day tuning there is also a lightweight combat debug overlay (`src/ui/combat-debug.js`).
+It reads the same ring buffers to render the most recent `AttackContext` stages (with packet deltas, status rolls, and temporal hooks) alongside a short list of recent combatants.
+Toggle it at runtime with **F4**, or preload it by passing `?combatDebug=1` in the URL / setting `window.DEBUG_FLAGS.combatDebug = true`.
+The overlay remembers its state via `localStorage.setItem("combat-debug-overlay", "1")`, making it easy to keep the breakdown visible while iterating on content.

 ### 5. World Wrapper (`src/game/monster.js`)

 `Monster.takeTurn(ctx)` orchestrates the entire process: